MEA-106 - Introduction to Animation - Masha Vasilkovsky

 What to Expect in this Course

 Canvas serves as an online course platform.
-Meeting on ZOOM for weekly lessons, students need a working camera and a microphone.

 To participate in the ongoing animation exercises, students set up a home shooting system, shooting into Stop Motion Studio app and using a mobile phone as their camera.
 For a sample animation station students put together: